wangleo1/SQL-Project/cleaning_data.md

 --creates a new table that resemebles the analytics table (but without duplicating rows) create table analytics_clean as
 	select distinct * from analytics

+ --check that the new table has no duplicates select distinct count(*) from analytics_clean

 --UDF to clean price/ convert to used create or replace function convert_price (price real)